janeteneto/IaC/README.md

 3. As the other playbook, run `sudo ansible-playbook install-nodejs-playbook.yml` - to use the playbook

-4. Move app folder to the web VM
+4. Move app folder to the web VM with the command:

-5. Start the app on web using the command:

 ````
-sudo ansible web -a "npm start app"
+scp -r /c/Users/user/tech221_virtualisation/app vagrant@192.168.33.10:/home/vagrant
 ````
+- change the path to app folder to your own

+5. Ssh into web vm and cd into app

+6. Run `node app.js`

+-App should be running on it's ip on port 3000

 **Some useful commands are:**